pixco12/Console-In-Website-Script/README.md

 # How to use

 - Click on the console icon at the bottom right of the website page you pasted the script in to view the console.
+- To execute a js command go to the console and enter the thing you want to execute into the text box and click the execute button above the text box.

+# Update Log

+- Fixed Bugs
+- Changed console icon
+- Added a way to execute js commands in the console display